TheSkyEr4998/ahaVideos_Clone/README.md

 # Aha Video Clone

-Aha is very own regional streaming service owned by Arha Media & Broadcasting Pvt.
-Ltd. Here you can witness shows, movies and more to create those memorable Aha Moments!
-All in your 100% local, 100% native language.
+Aha Videos is a paid South Indian OTT platform to watch TV shows, movies & other related videos in selective south indian languages.

 and we create its clone.